 Because archival material is not indexed by subject, author or title, use of the record series, box numbers, and folder titles are necessary for the location of material cited.
 Information on how to cite materials from the Archives can be found in the ALA Archives Citation Guidelines.

-The Archives provides one half-hour reference service for inquiries, and up to 10 complementary pages of photocopied materials in the ALA Archives.
-Any reference work required beyond this must be secured through hiring a research assistant at the current graduate hourly rate of pay.
-If a large amount of material needs reproduced, the University Archives will assist the researcher in using the services of the Library’s Photographic Services unit.
-The Library’s Photographic Services will bill the researcher directly for the cost of the photocopies, shipping and handling.
+The Archives provides one half-hour reference service for inquiries, and up to 10 complementary pages of scans in the ALA Archives.
+Any reference work required beyond this must be secured through hiring a research assistant at the current graduate hourly rate of pay, this does not include copying time.

 Users must complete and sign the user application form before copying archival materials.
 This form provides written assurance that no document will be reproduced without the permission of the writers or their legal representatives and the Executive Director of the American Library Association or the Archivist.
 Permission to copy will normally be granted upon receipt of such assurance, provided no restrictions against copying the materials are imposed by the writer, the donor, or the American Library Association.

 Use of photographic material is subject to the general guidelines of the University of Illinois Archives.
 Prior to copying audiovisual materials, all persons must complete the agreement form.

 Costs associated with photographic, image, and textual duplication requests are documented in the University of Illinois Archives Fee Schedule.

 Digital Camera Policy

 The Archives permits use of personal digital cameras in the Reading Room, but no personal scanners, tripods, or flash photography are permitted.